TheDavSmasher/BossesHelper/README.md

     - Last Safe Ground is determined by the player's own `onSafeGround` value.
     - Loading into a level will always store the spawn point position as an initial Safe Ground, just in case there's none around and one is needed.
   - Instant Death: The player will lose all Health Points they have and will die instantly, much like Vanilla would act without a Health System.
-  - Keep Old Value: The Health System will keep using whatever it's old Offscreen effect was.
+  - Keep Old Value: The Health System will keep using whatever its old Offscreen effect was.
 - Global Controller: If the Health System controller should stay as a global entity.
 If marked false, leaving the room or reloading the map in any way will remove it from the scene.
 - Global Health: If the player should keep the same health values even across screens.
 Only really applicable if Global Controller is marked true.
 Marking this false will refill the Player's health up to the max value when a transition is hit, whereas false will keep the same health values.
 - Activation Flag: The flag this Controller should wait for to be true to enable the Health System.